thomashoef/cars24/readme.md

 DELETE requests to /api/CardAdverts/<id> will delete records with that ID.
 PUT requests to /api/CardAdverts/<id> will update a record if an advert with the given id exists.
 GET requests to /api/CardAdverts will return all adverts sorted by ID.
 Issuing a GET to /api/CardAdverts?sortBy=<fieldname> will return adverts sorted by a given property of a CardAdvert e.g. sortBy=price

+### Unit tests
+XUnit tests have been added to test the basic methods described above on the RESTful car advert controller.